GauravK25to29/Induction-Program/README.md

 ## 📅 Day 1 – 30th July
 ✨ **Peace, Learning & Motivation**

 The first day began with a visit to **Gurudwara Sahib** at 8:30 AM, as scheduled.
 The Gurudwara looked peaceful and beautiful — like a flying paper in the sky.
 Inside, we saw the holy **Guru Granth Sahib**.
-After prayers, tea and snakes were served, creating a calm and spiritual inside me.
+After prayers, tea and snacks were served, creating a calm and spiritual inside me.

 By 10:30 AM, I reached the auditorium for the main induction program.
 At registration, my ID was checked, my name confirmed, and I received a **prospectus, diary, and pen**.